 'To improve your commercial awareness, read about deals and stories in a business sector that genuinely interests you, be it a football club’s administration if you’re a sports fan or the merger of two retail giants if fashion is your passion.
 Doing so will make the whole process easier and more enjoyable, and ensure that your enthusiasm for the business world really comes across at interview.'

 Samantha Hope, head of recruitment and marketing for trainee solicitors at Shoosmiths

 Make sure you can think on your feet in an interview

 ‘I would say that it is less important to read the Financial Times every day and more important to be clear minded and willing to think clearly on the day of the interview.
 I do not believe that interviewees are expected to know the ins and outs of the latest M&A deals.
 It is more important to be able to think on your feet about how a particular industry operates.'

-Richard Pinckney, trainee at Bristows
+Richard Pinckney, partner at Bristows